ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 After creating the module repository with the above structure, the following steps should be followed.

-### Add the module to the Ballerina Standard Library [Optional]
+### Add the module to the Ballerina library [Optional]

-This step is required only if the module is a part of the Ballerina Standard Library and if it should be added to the Ballerina Standard Library Dashboard and release process.
+This step is required only if the module is a part of the Ballerina library and if it should be added to the Ballerina library dashboard and release process.

-To add a module to the Ballerina Standard Library, add an entry in the [`module_list.json`](https://github.com/ballerina-platform/ballerina-standard-library/blob/main/release/resources/module_list.json) file in the [`ballerina-standard-library`](https://github.com/ballerina-platform/ballerina-standard-library) repository.
+To add a module to the Ballerina library, add an entry in the [`module_list.json`](https://github.com/ballerina-platform/ballerina-standard-library/blob/main/release/resources/module_list.json) file in the [`ballerina-standard-library`](https://github.com/ballerina-platform/ballerina-standard-library) repository.

 >**Note:** Do not edit the `stdlid_modules.json` file manually.
 It will be auto-generated once the `module_list.json` file is updated.